 That puts the onus on companies to listen to conversations happening about their brand, whether they occur on your social media page or on those owned by other users and brands.
 Hence, rather than just responding, brands must sense conversations and seek to participate in these conversations wherever they occur.
 Tools like Brandwatch make this monitoring easier, while paying attention to hashtags on Twitter and Instagram may also help develop a conversation.

 You shut down any chance of a conversation if you just defend your brand from criticism or, worse, attempt to delete negative comments.
 These efforts infuriate your community and expand the negative effects.
-Instead, take ownership of the problem identified by your community and be transparent in your efforts to fix the problem.
+Instead, take ownership of the problem identified by your community and be transparent in your efforts to fix the problem, perhaps by utilizing the best shopify ticketing systems.
 In this way, you turn a negative into a positive.

 #2.
 Not sharing knowledge fairly

 CRM systems provide you with in-depth information about customers, including:

 - Detailed demographics and interests for further marketing activities

 Sometimes, using this information feels like an invasion of a customer’s privacy.
 Attempt to make your use of private information less stalkery through less invasive promotional efforts.